 Speaking at the award ceremony, Dr. Jen stated that the significant achievements of Huaian campus were grounded on the hard work of every staff member, and that they all deserve sincere congratulations.

 In his speech, Dr. Jen pointed to the tremendous progress Maple Leaf has made both domestically and internationally, including its further acceleration this year.
-He noted that, as of September 2017, Maple Leaf is present in 20 cities worldwide, with 74 schools enrolling approximately 30,000 students.
+He noted that, as of September 2017, Maple Leaf is present in 20 cities worldwide, with 74 schools enrolling over 28,000 students students.

 In addition, he noted that Maple Leafs global Chinese and English courses have been successfully developed, and Maple Leaf’s language standards are now established.
 Dr. Jen concluded with the observation that Maple Leaf is in a healthy position, and its future is bright.